Ekkehard-Schulze/precision-temperature-logger/README.md

 2.)
 For a qick start instead of using our project's custom printed circuit

-board the 'Adafruit Feather 32u4 Adalogger #2795' can be combined with an
+board use the 'Adafruit Feather 32u4 Adalogger #2795' combined with an

-'Adafruit DS3231 Precision RTC FeatherWing #3028' and powered with a
+'Adafruit DS3231 Precision RTC FeatherWing #3028' and powered it with a

 commercially available pluggable LiPo or LiIon battery.
 Some TMP117 breakout

 boards are commercially available (e. g.
 Adafruit #4821 or Sparkfun #15805),

-but these have a much larger size than our sensor boards, which are optimized
+but these have a much larger size than our sensor boards and are more

-for watertight sealing and laboratory usage, e. g. inside the salty wet agar of

-a Petri dish.
+difficult to seal for usage in wet and corrosive environments.

 3.)
 Our firmware will also run on the 'SparkFun OpenLog #DEV-13712' board, but the